Ants in Tishomingo State Park, Tishomingo County, Mississippi [MS State Park Ants]

 One of the few little creeks that still had water in it

-Along part of the trail that bordered Bear Creek, we saw what appeared to be the nests of Trachymyrmex septentrionalis (McCook).
+Along part of the trail that bordered Bear Creek, we saw numerous nests of Trachymyrmex septentrionalis (McCook).
 However, no individuals were collected and we assumed that the workers were deep down in the soil retreating from the intense heat.
 As we walked back to the truck, we noticed a worker of Temnothorax schaumii Roger resting on the bark of a loblolly pine tree.
 This small, reddish-brown, cryptic species is often found on oaks, rather than pines.
 We then loaded up and headed to another site to collect.
 We first went over to the playground/picnic area to look around, but decided to go elsewhere because there was some sort of church camp going on and we didn't want to disturb anybody.
 While we were there, we ran into into the park manager, Bill Brekeen, and talked to him a bit about our ant collecting.
 He was very interested in knowing what we found in the park.

 We traveled over to a nice area near a historic cabin hoping to find some soil that was hopefully not as dry along the creek on the lower side of the road.
 But, the soil here was as dry as the rest of the park and sifting through soil and leaf litter was like sifting dust.
 Nevertheless, there was ant activity and we collected several species.
-Both the reddish Formica pallidefulva and the blackish Formica subsericea Say were collected crawling on the ground at this spot.
-As expected, many of the ants we collected on the Outcrop Trail were also found here including Paratrechina faisonensis, Ponera pennsylvanica, Solenopsis texana, Aphaenogaster carolinensis, A. fulva, A. lamellidens, Crematogaster ashmeadi, C. lineolata, Temnothorax curvispinosus, T. schaumii, and Myrmecina americana.
+Both the reddish Formica pallidefulva and the blackish F. subsericea Say were collected crawling on the ground at this spot.
+As expected, many of the ants we collected on the Outcrop Trail were also found here including Nylanderia faisonensis, P. pennsylvanica, Solenopsis texana, Aphaenogaster carolinensis, A. fulva, A. lamellidens, Crematogaster ashmeadi, C. lineolata, Temnothorax curvispinosus, T. schaumii, and Myrmecina americana.

 Bridge over waterfall thing, isn't it pretty?

 We collected 3 gallons of litter in the woods at the bases of trees, beside rotting logs, and in a depression on a slope.
-Although the samples were very dry, they yielded several species including many of those collected by hand but also Brachymyrmex depilis Emery, Strumigenys ohioensis Kennedy & Schramm, Strumigenys ornata Mayr, and Temnothorax tuscaloosae (Wilson).
+Although the samples were very dry, they yielded several species including many of those collected by hand but also Brachymyrmex depilis Emery, Strumigenys ohioensis Kennedy & Schramm, S. ornata Mayr, and Temnothorax tuscaloosae (Wilson).
 Brachymyrmex depilis is a tiny, yellowish soil and litter dwelling ant that is common in hilly wooded areas such as is found at the park.
 Strumigenys ohioensis and S. ornata are also fairly common species found in soil and litter and has been found throughout Mississippi.
 However, T. tuscaloosae is a rarely collected ant in the United States and is only known from a handful of localities, most of them in Mississippi.
 It is a dark species with pale yellow appendages.
 The habitat where it was collected in the park was very similar to other localities in Alabama and Mississippi where this species has been collected.

 Trail through woods near historic cabin parking area

 Another collecting trip was made to the park on 15 July 2015 by Joe MacGown and three student workers: Austin Hannah, Claire Caprio, and Kaycee Barnes.
 Of course, after having already visited the park a few times, it becomes more difficult to add species to the list.
-However, we did find a few new ones for the park including Camponotus americanus, Nylanderia querna, Ponera exotica, Strumigenys abdita, Strumigenys clypeata, and Strumigenys reflexa.
+However, we did find a few new ones for the park including Camponotus americanus, Nylanderia querna, Ponera exotica, Strumigenys abdita, S. clypeata, and S. reflexa.

-Thus far, 51 species have been collected at the park.
+Thus far, 58 species have been collected at the park.
 Most of the species collected are relatively common throughout our state and would be typical residents of forested habitats.
-However, a few rarely collected species were found including Discothryea testacea, Proceratium chickasaw, P. silaceum, Strumigenys laevinasis, and Temnothorax tuscaloosae.
+However, a few rarely collected species were found including Discothryea testacea, Pheidole davisi, Proceratium chickasaw, P. silaceum, Strumigenys laevinasis, and Temnothorax tuscaloosae.
 Of these, T. tuscaloosae is considered to be the most rare and was only recently reported from Mississippi (MacGown and Brown, 2006).
 The majority of the known specimens in the world are from Mississippi and are housed in the Mississippi Entomological Museum.
 Strumigenys laevinasis is only known from six counties in the state and when we have found it, it has always been in small numbers.
 Likewise, Proceratium silaceum has been found in scattered localities in the state, but always in low numbers.
-Two other species, Camponotus subbarbatus and Strumigenys ohioensis were also only recently reported to occur in the state (MacGown and Brown, 2006; MacGown et al., 2005), but we now know that these species are relatively common in the region.
+Two other species, Camponotus subbarbatus and Strumigenys ohioensis were also only recently reported to occur in the state (MacGown and Brown, 2006, MacGown et al., 2005), but we now know that these species are relatively common in the region.

 List of ant species collected at Tishomingo State Park (arranged alphabetically)